DoctorWkt/Verilog_tic-tac-toe/README.md

 on my TinyFPGA B2 and ULX3S FPGA boards.
 Note for the ULX3S: you need to disable hardware flow control on the serial connection to the board.
 With _minicom_, ctrl-A O, Serial port setup, F, Exit.

+## ULX3S HDMI Version

+In the _HDMI_ folder you will find a version of the code with HDMI display for the ULX3S board.
+This was contributed by [emard](https://github.com/emard/).
+There is still a serial port user interface, but the board is also shown as nine coloured squares on the HDMI output.

+Note: the squares are renumbered to to reflect the numeric keypad on most PC keyboards: top row is 7, 8, 9; bottom row is 1, 2, 3.